Should I File Bankruptcy? | 10 Points to Guide You to Decide

 Should I file bankruptcy?
 It depends.
 If you are considering bankruptcy, the bankruptcy lawyers at Santa Clarita Bankruptcy offer a helpful consultation to help you come to terms with your financial future.
 We understand.
 I promise we won’t “sell” you but just inform you about your options.

-Chapter 7 Bankruptcy is where you liquidate all non-secured debts.
-Chapter 7 Consumer Liquidation Bankruptcy applies when the monthly payment on all personal overhead (rent/car payment/utilities/groceries) exceeds your take home income.
+A Chapter 7 Bankruptcy is where you liquidate all non-secured debts.
+Commonly called consumer liquidation bankruptcy, Chapter 7 applies when the monthly payment on all personal overhead (rent/car payment/utilities/groceries) exceeds your take home income.

 READ MORE: The Ultimate Chapter 7 Bankruptcy Guide